 Suction Power and Cleaning Performance

-Even so, it offers plenty of suction power for a handheld vacuum.
+It certainly offers plenty of suction power for a handheld vacuum.
 If you’ve ever tried to clean with a low-quality handheld, the difference in suction is instantly noticeable.
+The small capacity and lack of a pet tool mean it’s only suitable for small jobs though.

-Car interiors are another area the Shark WV200UK excels.
-The combination of lightweight design, long body and powerful suction make it an excellent tool for cleaning your car.
+Car interiors are another area where the Shark WV200UK comes in handy.
+The lightweight design, long body and powerful suction make it a great tool for quickly cleaning your car.

 Another drawback is that the Shark doesn’t have a motorised brush bar or a turbo attachment.
 This means it doesn’t do a great job of digging into carpet fibres to remove dust and dirt, although it’s not really designed for deep cleaning.